Dr Sharon Leahy (University of St Andrews)

 Dr Lukas Schemper (Vienna; Geneva alumnus)

-Dr. Lukas Schemper is researching and teaching the history and politics of disaster and international organisations, in particular international humanitarian organisations.
-His doctoral thesis dealt with the emergence of international mechanisms in the field of disaster management from the inter-war period to the late 1980s.
-Lukas holds a PhD in International Studies (specialization in International History and Politics) from the Graduate Institute of International and Development Studies in Geneva and an MA (History of International Relations) and BA (Social Sciences) from Sciences Po Paris.
-In the past, he has been a visiting scholar at the History Department of Columbia University in New York, a visiting scholar and maître de conférences at Sciences Po Paris and Plumer Visiting Fellow at St. Anne’s College, University of Oxford.
+Dr. Lukas Schemper is currently a visiting fellow at the Rachel Carson Centre, Ludwig Maximilians University, Munich.
+He specialises in the history and politics of disaster and international organisations.
+His doctorate (from the Graduate Institute of International and Development Studies in Geneva) dealt with the emergence of international mechanisms in the field of disaster management from the inter-war period to the late 1980s.
+He also has an MA (History of IR) and BA (Social Sciences) from Sciences Po Paris.
+Lukas has been a visiting scholar at the History Department of Columbia University in New York and a visiting scholar and maître de conférences at Sciences Po Paris.
+He has held visiting fellowships at St. Anne’s College, University of Oxford and the Institute of Human Sciences (IWM) in Vienna.
 Lukas has also worked as consultant for the World Health Organisation and assistant for the think tank Institut Français des Relations Internationales.
-More recently, he was visiting fellow at the Institute of Human Sciences (IWM) in Vienna and lecturer at the Humanitarian Conflict and Response Institute at the University of Manchester.
-He is currently teaching at the Institute of Development Studies of the University of Vienna.

 Dr Clarissa Schöller (LMU)